jellyphishlabs/jellyphishlabs/Cybersecurity Resources.md

 ### Interactive Online
 If you made it this far...
 It's time for VGhlIEcwMDAwRCBTdHVmZmZm

+*Prices and Structure of course offerings have probably changed since I put this together, will leave the OG prices and description for reference.
+As new ones can be found on their linked websites.*

 **TryHackMe**: https://tryhackme.com/
 - Enroll Your Classroom (if you're a teacher / professor): https://tryhackme.com/classrooms